 All We Are Saying, David Sheff

-The distinctive chords were played by McCartney on George Martin's clavichord, brought in to Abbey Road from his house.
+The distinctive chords were played by McCartney on George Martin’s clavichord, which was brought in to EMI Studios from Martin’s home.

 It was a very strange instrument to record, and Paul played it.
 But we wanted a very special sound, and French horn was what he chose.

 Paul didn’t realise how brilliantly Alan Civil was doing.
 We got the definitive performance, and Paul said, ‘Well, OK, I think you can do it better than that, can’t you, Alan?’
 Alan nearly exploded.
 Of course, he didn’t do it better than that, and the way we’d already heard it was the way you hear it now.

 The tenth take was selected as the best.
 McCartney overdubbed a clavichord, and Starr added maracas, hi-hat, and tambourine.

 McCartney overdubbed his lead vocals on 16 May.
 The tape was slowed to 47.5 cycles rather than the usual 50, which made the vocals higher and faster upon playback.

 Alan Civil’s horn solos were recorded on 19 May, as was McCartney’s bass guitar and a tambourine part.

 George Martin rang me up and said ‘We want a French horn on a Beatles song, can you do it?’
 I knew George from his very early days at EMI because I’d been doing a lot of freelance work then.
 So I turned up at Abbey Road and all the bobbysoxers were hanging around outside and trying to look through the windows.